nerdyrasa/conference-form/README.md

 ##### "Job Role" section of the form:

 - [ ] Reveal a text field when the "Other" option is selected from the "Job Role" drop down menu
-- [ ] Make sure you add a text input field
+- [x] Use the id of "other-title" for the field
-- [ ] Use the id of "other-title" for the field
+- [x] Add placeholder text of "Your Title" for the field
-- [ ] Add placeholder text of "Your Title" for the field
+- [x] If Javascript is unavailable, "Your Job Role" text field should be available if someone selects "Other".

 ---